fastapi/sqlmodel/docs/tutorial/fastapi/relationships.md

 ### Reference to Other Models

-Also, notice that the field `team` is not declared with this new `TeamReadWithHeroes`, because that would again create that infinite recursion of data.
+Also, notice that the field `team` is not declared with this new `HeroReadWithTeam`, because that would again create that infinite recursion of data.
 Instead, we declare it with the normal `TeamRead` model.

 And the same for `TeamReadWithHeroes`, the model used for the new field `heroes` uses `HeroRead` to get only each hero's data.